Transformative Leadership Programme

 Helen McLaughlin, the Programme Co-ordinator says:

-“Whether you’re brand new to learning about leadership, or you’ve been involved in working to make life better in your area for many years, as a volunteer or as a professional, this course could be for you”.
+“Whether you’re brand new to learning about leadership, or you’ve been involved in working to make life better in your area for many years, as a volunteer or as a professional, this course could be for you.
+We have now transferred to online delivery which means that this opportunity is still available and you don't have to miss out.

 - You’ll be taking part in a world standard leadership training course designed uniquely for Belfast